 - The baby is a boy.
 Male infants tend to weigh more than female infants.

 - Overdue pregnancy.
-When the baby is more than two weeks past its due date, the odds are higher that it will have a high birth weight.
+If you’re more than two weeks past your due date, the odds of a high birth weight are greater.

-The most common culprits for fetal macrosomia are diabetes, maternal obesity, and excessive weight gain during pregnancy.
+In the U.S., fetal macrosomia is most often linked to diabetes, maternal obesity, and excessive weight gain during pregnancy.
 There are also some rare genetic conditions that increase the fetal growth rate.
 Talk to your gynecologist about these conditions and how they may affect your pregnancy.

-A baby with macrosomia may get stuck in the birth canal.
-Sometimes, this causes injuries in the baby and may require the doctor to remove the baby using a vacuum device or forceps.
-In some cases, the doctor may recommend a Cesarean delivery.
+One of the dangers of natural delivery with macrosomia is that the baby may get stuck in the birth canal.
+This can injure the baby, and the doctor may need to help him or her out using a vacuum device or forceps.
+In some cases, a Cesarean delivery is recommended instead.